 This article is about NHL in children.

 NHL tends to occur more often in adults.
-But children do get some types of NHL.
-NHL occurs more often in boys.
-It usually doesn't occur in children younger than age 3.
+But children do get some types of NHL and more commonly in the second decade of life.
+Although all ages are affected, NHL is rare in children younger than age 3 years.

 The exact cause of NHL in children is not known.
 But, the development of lymphomas in children has been associated with: